viq/mcollective-salt-vagrant/README.md

 What?
 =====

-A quick way to get a mcollective network built for testing or evaluating MCollective.
+A quick way to get a mcollective network built for testing or evaluating MCollective, and compare the remote execution capabilities with [SaltStack](http://saltstack.com/)

-The network will consist of a single node that acts as a middleware server using Redis and a configurable amount of nodes under management.
+The network will consist of a single node that acts as a middleware server using Redis and a salt master and a configurable amount of nodes under management.
 On a 32GB machine I have no problem running 26 machines using this repository.

 This consists of a Vagrant file and a few **very** simple Puppet Modules that does the